-This letter is our final response to your Centers for Disease Control and Prevention and Agency for Toxic Substances and Disease Registry (CDC/ATSDR) Freedom of Information Act (FOIA) request of December 20, 2020, assigned #21-00394-FOIA, for: All records in the possession, custody or control of The Centers for Disease Control (CDC) describing the isolation of a SARS-COV-1 viruses well as any of the other common cold associated coronaviruses, directly from a sample taken from a diseased patient, where the patient sample was not first combined with any other source of genetic material (i.e. monkey kidney cells aka vero cells; lung cells from a lung cancer patient).
+This is in response to your request made under the Access to Information Act (the Act) for the following information: All records in the possession, custody or control of the Public Health Agency of Canada (PHAC) describing the isolation of a SARS-COV-2 virus, directly from a sample taken from a diseased patient, where the patient sample was not first combined with any other source of genetic material (i.e. monkey kidney cells aka vero cells; liver cancer cells).
 Please note that I am using "isolation" in the every-day sense of the word: the act of separating a thing(s) from everything else.
-I am not requesting records where isolation of SARS-COV-1 or any of the other common cold associated coronaviruses refers instead to:
+I am not requesting records where "isolation of SARS-COV-2" refers instead to: - the culturing of something, or - the performance of an amplification test (i.e. a PCR test), or - the sequencing of something.